Buddhist Art as Visual Communication

 Learning Outcomes

-1. Analyse and critically evaluate the inter-relationships between Buddhist teachings and their visual expressions.
+1. Ability to reflect on and critically analyse the inter-relationships between Buddhist teachings and their visual expressions.

 Assessments